-Before a component or pattern is published
+Developing a component or pattern

-The working group reviews the implementation to make sure it is usable, consistent and versatile.
+Before a new component or pattern is published the working group reviews the implementation to make sure it is usable, consistent and versatile.

 It has been tested in user research and shown to work with a representative sample of users, including those with disabilities.

 It reuses existing styles and components in the Design System where relevant.

 Both the guidance and any content included in examples must follow the GOV.UK content style guide.

 The implementation is versatile enough that the component or pattern can be used in a range of different services that may need it.